-As referenced in Exhibit A, Paragraph 3, Effective Date/Completion of Services, of the attached contract, the parties have the option to extend the agreement for up to two (2) additional years, contingent upon satisfactory delivery of services, available funding, agreement of the parties, and Governor and Council approval.
+As referenced in Exhibit A, Revisions to Standard Contract Provisions, Paragraph 3, Effective Date/Completion of Services of the original contract, the parties have the option to extend the agreement for up to two (2) additional years, contingent upon satisfactory delivery of services, available funding, agreement of the parties and Governor and Council approval.
+The Department is not exercising its option to renew at this time.